The College Nurse and Wellbeing Advisor are based in the College and are available to all Newnham students.

 - Registering with a GP

-All Newnham students (including those from the EU and Overseas) are required to register with an NHS surgery.
+All Newnham students, including those from the EU and Overseas, are strongly encouraged to register with a local NHS (doctor's) surgery to facilitate access to medical treatment in the UK.

-All students are strongly encouraged to disclose any disability before arriving in Cambridge.
-This disclosure allows the College to make reasonable adjustments for the needs that arise from a disability.
-The Accessibility & Disability Resource Centre (ADRC) may be able to provide specialist support or mentoring for you.
-The link below will take you to an online form from the ADRC which you should complete before coming into residence, or as soon as possible after you come into residence, in order for your needs to be assessed.
+Students are strongly encouraged to disclose any disability before arriving in Cambridge so that these reasonable adjustments can be made.
+The Accessibility and Disability Resource Centre (ADRC) has an online form which you should complete before coming into residence, or as soon as possible afterwards, in order for your needs to be assessed.
 You may be provided with a Student Support Document (SSD) outlining your reasonable adjustments.

 https://www.disability.admin.cam.ac.uk/tell-us-about-your-disability